What is Alyq and how is it used?

 - have blood cell problems such as sickle cell anemia, multiple myeloma, or leukemia

 - are breastfeeding or plan to breast feed.
-It is not known if ALYQ™ passes into your breast milk.
+If you breastfeed while taking ALYQ™, it is likely that ALYQ™ will pass into your breast milk.
 You and your healthcare provider should decide if you will take ALYQ™ or breastfeed.
 You should not do both.

 - nitrates or guanylate cyclase stimulators (see “What is the most important information I should know about ALYQ™?”)

 - alpha blockers, used to treat prostate disease and high blood pressure.
 Your blood pressure could suddenly drop.
 You could get dizzy or faint.